leonW7/D-Link/Vul_8.md

 POC
 -------------------------

-Step1: Attacker can visit /index.asp directly without authentication and get the maintain page in the manager interface of the router immediately.
+Step1: Attacker can visit /index.asp directly without authentication and get the maintain page in the manager interface immediately.
 The Details are as blew:

 ![image](https://github.com/leonW7/D-Link/blob/master/8.png)